marcpiechura/FlowDocumentConverter/README.md

 ###Usage

-If you want to create a xps file
+If you want to create a XPS-Document
 >XpsConverter.ConvertDoc(\<some FlowDocument>);

-If you want to create a pdf file
+If you want to create a PDF-Document
 >PdfConverter.ConvertDoc(\<some FlowDocument>);

 both methods return a byte[] array, so you can write them into a file, if you want to.